SignalK/signalk-node-red/README.md

 # signalk-node-red
 Node server plugin that embeds node red

+You do not need to install node-red separately, just install this plugin via the app store.

 Go to Webapps in the node server admin ui to get to node-red.